Data-Science-for-Linguists-2023/Class-Lounge/guestbooks/ashley.md

 - **One thing I learned**:
     I learned how to use groupby in a quick, practical way.
 I've always had trouble with that.

+**Ashley's Response:** Hi Varun, thanks for your feedback!
+You're completely right about the indexes - they're a bit messed up because of the sampling and joining, and I totally forgot to reindex.
+I'll go back and see if I can fix that, thanks for the suggestion!